novouss/dotfiles/README.md

 # Cloning the repository
 git clone --depth=1 http://github.com/catppuccin/kde catppuccin-kde && cd catppuccin-kde
 ./install.sh
-# You should be given different catppuccin flavours, for the dotfiles, catppuccin-macchiato was used
+# You should be given different catppuccin flavours, for the dotfiles, catppuccin-frappe red was used
 ```

 [Source](https://github.com/catppuccin/kde)